opiter09/Fossil-Fighters-Champions-Randomizer/README.md

   entirely untouched

 If you would like to see the table of new spawns, see the "ffc_digsiteOutput.txt" the randomizer generates.
-UNlike FF1, we don't have map names associated to everything, so you'll have to look at the zone maps in FFC-E-Maps-Color.zip to figure out which area is which.
+Unlike FF1, we don't have map names associated to everything, so you'll have to look at the shapes of the zone maps in FFC-E-Maps-Color.zip to figure out which area is which.

 Also, you download this by pressing the green "Code" button and choosing "Download ZIP," and you run it by dragging and dropping an FFC ROM onto randomize.exe.
 You MUST put the ROM in